powsybl/powsybl.github.io/pages/documentation/developer/repositories/powsybl-network-area-diagram.md

 ![nad-example](./img/powsybl-network-area-diagram/diagram-example.png){: width="35%" .center-image}

 ## Features
-- generation of concise diagrams displaying the graph whose nodes are the network voltage levels, and whose edges are the lines and transformers between those voltage levels
+- Generate concise diagrams displaying the graph whose nodes are the network voltage levels, and whose edges are the lines and transformers between those voltage levels.
-- generation of diagrams of the whole network or of a part of the network, given a voltage level and a depth
+- Generate diagrams of the whole network or of a part of the network, given a voltage level and a depth.
-- graph layout default implementation using a basic force layout algorithm, taken from [springy](https://github.com/dhotson/springy)
+- Graph layout default implementation using a basic force layout algorithm, taken from [springy](https://github.com/dhotson/springy)
-- diagrams customization
+- Diagrams customization:
-     - use your own graph layout implementation
+     - use your own graph layout implementation,
-     - use your own label provider to display custom directed values on the graph edges (default label provider displays the active power)
+     - use your own label provider to display custom directed values on the graph edges (default label provider displays the active power),
-     - use your own style provider to have a custom style for nodes and edges (default style provider gives the nodes and edges a class corresponding to their voltage level, and give disconnected lines a specific class)
+     - use your own style provider to have a custom style for nodes and edges (default style provider gives the nodes and edges a class corresponding to their voltage level, and give disconnected lines a specific class),
-     - use custom layout parameters and svg rendering parameters
+     - use custom layout parameters and svg rendering parameters.

 ## Getting started